cxxpxr/monke/README.md

 # What it does

-Monke currently only encrypts outgoing messages and decrypts incoming messages.
+Monke currently ONLY encrypts outgoing messages and decrypts incoming messages.
 It is NOT a full fledged security solution for Mirror.

 # Future